-The School's investment in capital assets for its governmental activities as of June 30, 2017, amounts to \$94,916 (net of accumulated depreciation).
-This investment in capital assets includes improvements other than building and furniture, fixtures, and equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2018, amounts to \$141,020 (net of accumulated depreciation).
+This investment in capital assets includes furniture, fixtures, and equipment.
 Additional information regarding the School's capital assets can be found in the notes to the financial statements.